-Change in fair value of contingent consideration represents the change in the fair value of the additional consideration that we expect to pay Essentialis stockholders based on our assessment of the expected likelihood of achieving commercial sales milestones of \$100.0 million and \$200.0 million in future years.
+Change in fair value of contingent consideration represents the change in the fair value of the additional consideration that we expect to pay to the former Essentialis stockholders based on our assessment of the expected likelihood of achieving two commercial sales milestones of \$100.0 million in revenue and \$200.0 million in revenue in future years.

-Other income (expense)
+Other income (expense

-Other income (expense) is primarily comprised of the gain recognized from the transfer of the majority ownership and resulting deconsolidation of Capnia and changes in the fair value of the Series A, Series C and the 2017 and 2018 PIPE common stock warrant liabilities.
+Other income (expense) is primarily comprised of the changes in the fair value of the 2017 and 2018 PIPE common stock warrant liabilities, and to a much lesser extent, interest income.
+In 2019 other income (expense) also includes the loss from recording our minority interest investment in Capnia.